SolomonCang/astrocangpage/_pages/miniTools/fitsheader-viewer.md

 layout: page
 title: FITS Header Viewer
 permalink: /miniTools/fits-header-viewer/
-description: "在浏览器中解析并查看 FITS 各 HDU 的 Header。"
+description: "Parse and view the headers of each HDU in a FITS file directly in the browser."
 nav: false
 nav_order: 8
 ---